aJesus37/node-PortCheck/README.md

 The value of `<platform>` can be **win**, **linux** or **macos**/**darwing** (in the last, arch not required).

 The value of `<arch>` can be either **x86** or **x64**.

+if you wish to build for all 3 platforms, just run: `npm run build`.
+The binaries will be stored in the **builds/** folder